azarijafari/E-commerce-Product-Classification/README.md

 ## 4. Model Comparison
 In the following plots, the six employed models are compared based on evaluation metrics such as Accuracy, Precision, Recall, and F1-Score.
 These visuals provide an overview of the results obtained from this research.

 ![Models Comparison](images/models%20comparison.png)

 ## 5. Conclusion
+In this scientific project, we utilized data mining and machine learning techniques to enhance the performance and user experience in an online store.
+Through a thorough analysis of textual and numerical data related to products, we developed an intelligent classification system based on product features and user feedback.
+This system employs various machine learning algorithms, including *Logistic Regression*, *Gaussian Naive Bayes*, *Random Forest*, *Decision Tree*, *K-Nearest Neighbors*, and *Support Vector Machines (SVM)*.
+The results showed that the Logistic Regression model outperforms others with an accuracy of **96.30%**.
+This research not only aims to improve product classification accuracy and increase customer satisfaction but also serves as a valuable tool for content management in the E-commerce platform.